panicsteve/shutup-css/README.md

 After selecting "Other..." from the pop-up menu, select the shutup.css file you downloaded in step 1.
 This process will vary in other browsers, but the general idea is the same.

 If you make changes to the stylesheet, or download a new version of shutup.css, you may need to quit and restart your browser to make sure it takes effect.

+*If you don't trust a remotely-imported CSS file being applied to every web page you see, or if you want to make additional customizations, you can [download the most recent non-updating version](https://rickyromero.com/shutup/updates/shutup.css) instead, but you will have to occasionally update this file manually.

 ## How about a bookmarklet instead?